 Sacred texts, such as the Bible, Jewish siddur, and Muslim Koran are available in Serenity Chapel for patients to borrow; often there is an ample supply for patients and visitors to keep.
 A selection of religious literature and items, such as daily devotionals (also in Spanish), rosary beads, prayer cards, medallions, Sabbath candles, and Muslim sajajid (prayer rugs), are available in Serenity Chapel.
-To request any of these items, ask the nurse to make a referral to the Pastoral Care Department at 516-663-4749.
+To request any of these items, ask the nurse to make a referral to the Spiritual Care Services Department at 516-663-4749.

 If you have religious dietary needs, such as Kosher or Halal, please inform the nurse who will make a referral to the Dietary Department on your behalf.

-How to Support the Pastoral Care Program
+How to Support the Spiritual Care Services Program

-Support the Pastoral Care Program
+Support the Spiritual Care Services Program

 Bereavement Support Groups and Special Topic Seminars